jwalker34/Interactive-Lab-Hub/Lab_4/README.md

 **a.
 Which color wires correspond to power, ground and signal?**

+Orange - signal
+Brown - ground
+red - power

 ### Part 2.
 Connect the Servo to your Arduino

 **a.
 Which Arduino pin should the signal line of the servo be attached to?**

+Pin 9

 **b.
 What aspects of the Servo code control angle or speed?**

+angle - pos is configured to vary between 0 and 180 (and then 180 to 0)
+speed - increment is set to 1

 ## Part C. Integrating input and output